Last updated: 10 August 2022

 We do not directly sell your personal data to third parties.

 Some of our data processors listed above are located outside the country in which you reside.
 For example, if you reside in the European Economic Area (EEA), we may need to transfer your personal data to jurisdictions outside the EEA.
-In case it is necessary to make such a transfer, we will make sure that the jurisdiction in which the recipient third party is located guarantees an adequate level of protection for your personal data or we conclude a data processing agreement with the respective third party that ensures such protection.
+In case it is necessary to make such a transfer, we will make sure that the jurisdiction in which the recipient third party is located guarantees an adequate level of protection for your personal data or we will conclude a data processing agreement with the respective third party that ensures such protection.
 We will not transfer your personal data internationally if no appropriate level of protection can be granted.

 HOW DO WE PROTECT YOUR PERSONAL DATA?